NoobTool/Heart-Failure-Prediction/README.md

 ## Prediction of Heart Failures
 ---

-In collaboration with Bharti Sanjeebkumar Sinha, I implemented a data science project aimed at predicting the survival of patients with history of heart failures, during their follow up period.
+In collaboration with [Bharti Sinha](https://github.com/Bharti-Sinha), I implemented a data science project aimed at predicting the survival of patients with history of heart failures, during their follow up period.

 #### Instructions